Are you interested in becoming a U.S. Foreign Service Officer (FSO)/diplomat in 2026? Then this is the guide for you!

 Select your FSOT seat

-Once you submit your application and personal narratives, it’s time to select your date and seat.
+Once you submit your application, it’s time to select your date and seat.

-Note that selection is first come, first serve!
+Note that selection is first-come, first-served!
 It is advantageous to submit your application as soon as possible.

 Applications are only valid for the period you are planning to test, and the registration period closes three days before the opening of the examination window.
 Candidates may test only once in 11 months.

-If you plan to take the test in person, determine ahead of time where the test may be offered.
-This link includes overseas testing centers for those requiring them, but note that these are limited and generally located in the capital.
+Candidates may test online or at a Pearson testing center.
+If you plan to take the test in person, determine in advance where it may be offered.
+This link includes overseas testing centers for those who require them, but note that they are limited and generally located in the capital.

-A special note for overseas test takers: if you know 2-3 months before the test date that you will take the test, check in with the testing location to ensure they register to offer the test.
+A special note for overseas test takers: if you know 2-3 months before the test date that you will take the test, check with the testing location to ensure they are registered to offer the test.
 If they don’t register or forget, you will have to wait until the next testing window.

 The Foreign Service Officer Test (FSOT)

 The Foreign Service Officer Test is a significant hurdle most applicants associate with becoming an Officer.
-This historical association is because upwards of 60% of applicants did not pass the test each round.
+This historical association stems from the fact that upwards of 60% of applicants did not pass the test in each round (pre-2025 statistic).

-The test consists of the following four sections:
+The test consists of the following three sections:

-The first three test sections are multiple-choice, with the last being a written essay.
-All four are completed on a computer and are timed.
+All sections are multiple-choice, completed on a computer, and are timed.

 Job Knowledge